CaseyHaralson/pinkyring-server-template/README.md

 The session is currently used as a way of passing data around for logging.
 The ISession interface in the core/interfaces folder defines what data is in the session.
 The SessionHandler in the infrastructure/util package is creating and serving out session data.

 #### Idempotent Requests
+Idempotent requests are requests that need to only have an effect once, but will return the same result every time they are called.
+Making idempotent requests as small as possible can help with timeout and failure issues.

 The idempotent request helper will take a requestId from the client and save the result of the request.
 It will then return that same result if it receives that requestId again.
 The request is unique by a combination of principal, service, function, and requestId.

 #### Graphql